BranchTaken/Hemlock/doc/design/memory.md

 to the major heap, copy-collection actually performs this linear scanning on both the minor heap tospace *and* the newly promoted values in the major heap.

-During scanning, every time a minor->major reference is encountered, the major heap value constitutes a major heap root and it must be marked, in support of incremental major GC.
+During scanning, every time a minor→major reference is encountered, the major heap value constitutes a major heap root and it must be marked, in support of incremental major GC.
 Marking a major heap value requires setting the marked bits (one bit in the metadata header, two bits in the mark table), and if not already marking, pushing a reference to the value onto the gray stack.

-The major heap cards corresponding to newly promoted values are marked as dirty, because they may contain major->minor references that must be incorporated into the root set during the next minor GC.
+The major heap cards corresponding to newly promoted values are marked as dirty, because they may contain major→minor references that must be incorporated into the root set during the next minor GC.

 Transitively immutable values are promoted to the global heap rather than the